racket/racket/racket/src/cs/README.txt

    installed in the "../ChezScheme/boot/pb" directory as described by "../ChezScheme/BUILDING".

+   Supplying `--enable-scheme=...` is also an option if you alerady have the same version of Chez Scheme built on the current platform.
+   Another build will be created, anyway, but more quickly than without Chez Scheme.

  * Racket is needed to generate the files in the "schemified" directory from the sources in sibling directories like "../io".
 The Racket version must be practically the same as the current Racket